pond/trackrecord/README.md

 1. Make a secret key

-  Edit file `config/initializers/secret_token.rb` as per the instructions in the file; comment out the `raise` statement, uncomment the `secret_token` assignment underneath and type in or otherwise randomly generate a long token string.
-Running command `rake secret` is a good way to do this.
+  Edit file `config/initializers/secret_token.rb` as per the instructions in the file; you'll need a secret token.
+Running command `rake secret` is a good way to generate one.

   _**Never make your modified file public anywhere!**_ Keep it a secret always.